 1. Registered Electrician status is different to a traditional Installation or Maintenance Electrician gold card.
 Rules affecting Registered Electricians and 18th Edition only affect those who have opted into this status.

 By introducing the Registered Electrician status, the JIB’s aim is to raise the professionalism of individual electricians, electrical contractors and the industry as a whole.

 Becoming a Registered Electrician involves a separate opt-in process that is additional to the standard gold card; it includes a commitment to CPD, keeping up to date with the Wiring Regulations and agreeing to a professional code of conduct.

-So when we state that all Registered Electricians must have the 18th Edition by 01 July or lose their Registered Electrician status, this only applies to those who have previously opted-in to Registered Electrician status and do not have the 18th Edition.
+So when we state that all Registered Electricians must have the 18th Edition by the deadlins given, or lose their Registered Electrician status, this only applies to those who have previously opted-in to Registered Electrician status and do not have the 18th Edition.